-- Mechanistic cost incentive rate: the cost incentive rate (e.g. 50% or lower) at the price control review can provide risk protection to the company during the price control period itself; and/or - Mechanistic uncertainty mechanisms: costs adjust automatically according to some variable observed during price control period.29 Another mechanistic type could be used where costs adjusts upwards or downwards by an amount specified at the price control review if a specified "trigger" event occurs. - Approval-based uncertainty mechanisms: potential for upward revisions to baseline set at price control review, through UR approval process (revisions possibly restricted to certain activities and/or circumstances).
+- Mechanistic uncertainty mechanisms: costs adjust automatically according to some variable observed during price control period.30 Another mechanistic type could be used where costs adjusts upwards or downwards by an amount specified at the price control review if a specified "trigger" event occurs. - Approval-based uncertainty mechanisms: potential for upward revisions to baseline set at price control review, through UR approval process (revisions possibly restricted to certain activities and/or circumstances).
 The potential for any such adjustments could be considered as part of a structured annual process.
 Our proposal for an evaluative performance framework, as discussed above in 'delivering service and outcomes' test area, could be one such process.